teburke111/battleship/README.md

 1. **Start a CloudLab Experiment**

-Before running this project, you must create and start a CloudLab experiment using profile.py from this repo.
+Before running this project, you must create and start a CloudLab experiment using `profile.py`.
 Once the experiment is ready SSH into the experiment.

 2. **Clone the repository:**
 ```bash